McOrts/mini-tracker4antenna/README.md

 # Educational traking device for LEO orbit satellite
 A satellite deployed in a low Earth orbit (LEO) shows a fast pass through the sky.
 So we need a device that points our directional antenna dynamically in order not to lose communication.
-This a satellite tracking antenna device based on Raspberry Pi and SG92R servos for educational purpose.
+This a satellite tracking antenna device or rotator, is based on Raspberry Pi and SG92R servos for educational purpose.

 ## Mechanics
 It is a small piece adapted to the form factor of SG9x servos. so I have used a DLP (resin) printer with the CHITUBOX program.
 Both the final file, and the .stl files can be found in the 3D_files folder.